-We are one of the lucky ones who can tell you the most important things to do in Costa Rica.
-At the end of May 2021, during the pandemic, we ventured to visit this country.
-Without a doubt, it was a gift to be in contact with the wildest nature after a 2020 locked up.
-In our 10-day trip through Costa Rica we were able to see in their natural habitat more than 50 different species of birds, mammals, amphibians, insects, crustaceans and reptiles.
+In this article you will find best things to do in Costa Rica.
+Our trip through Costa Rica lasted 10 days and we were able to see more than 50 different species of birds, mammals, amphibians, insects, crustaceans and reptiles in their natural habitat.
 Species that we had not seen until now and that increased as we visited each of the national parks and biological reserves in the country.
-Not counting the flora
+That without counting the flora.

 Places to visit Costa Rica.
 Our 10-day trip!